 If you suspect your vehicle is being tracked, this is a genuine cause for concern.
-Especially if you never consented to having your movements tracked.
+Especially if you never consented to have your movements tracked.
 Vehicle tracking is a means by which third parties can monitor your movements, the speeds at which you drive and even the intensity with which you apply the brakes.
-If you believe youre being tracked, you are entitled to investigate further.
+If you believe you're being tracked, you are entitled to investigate further.

 Why are you being tracked?